brontesaurus98/GMIM_working/README.md

 - Median multiple: Generally, a larger median multiple will reduce the background level, but may also reduce signal. (*Find a browser to show*)
 - Default zero: (*same as above?*)
 - If you have multiple separated regions of the same chromosome, please place them into separate files to run the Driver (Part One).
+- Running GMIM when low on space may cause errors such as improper file reading (`Improper file formatting`).